Snoozefest: Tricks for An Easier Bedtime

 Kids with ADHD are three times less likely to get enough shut-eye than their friends.
 Learn how a bedtime schedule, relaxation techniques, and keeping the bedroom dark can help them fall asleep easier.

-Getting a good night’s sleep can be a big problem for children who have attention deficit hyperactivity disorder (ADHD).
+Getting a good night’s sleep can be a big problem for children who have attention deficit hyperactivity disorder (ADHD or ADD).
 Research has shown that 20 percent of these children have difficulty falling or staying asleep.
 That’s three times the rate among children who don’t have the condition.

 A study from England has found that sleep problems are also common among parents of kids with ADHD.
 In the study, which involved 100 parents of children five to 17 years of age, 57 percent of the parents slept six hours or less, with 27 percent getting less than five hours.
 More than half of the kids got up at least four times during the night.
 Forty-two percent of the kids woke up before 6:00 a.m.